 But I might be exaggerating.
 They were not monsters.
 They were quite fine; I hated them merely because they were my bosses.
 I will not try to hide my pleasure of being able to maintain and support this hate without attempting to rationalize their behavior.
 Speaking from my own place, a mortal’s place, instead of speaking from God’s place, is a tricky task for me.
 Or this is again a cunning narcissistic act of mine that enables me to boast about the superiority that surrounds my existence.
 This superiority enables me to understand, rationalize and excuse all mortal creatures.
 And it automatically puts me above the rest of the mortal creatures on the rank.
 No one is able to offend me or to have power over me.
 I am a powerful human being after all, this is where I am trying to conclude; And to make it clear to you that I chose and was not forced to, embrace the role of the unhappy employee.

 But I might be exaggerating.
 You can already guess, I imagine, how weak I am.
 How it hurts when people offend me and when I have to admit that I am hurt.
 But I might be exaggerating.
 In fact, I am never hurt.
-No one can surprise me, hurt me or have power on me.
+No one can surprise me, hurt me or have power over me.

 But I got carried away.
 I was not hurt, I was furious.
 Furious mostly because stupid and superfluous people had power over me.
 The boss, even in this kind of stupid jobs becomes the master and staff’s aim becomes to please them.
 I tried to want to please them but those brats had zero management skills.
 And I am not talking about kindness but about plain cunningness.
 Trap me idiot, trap me with a stupid Christmas gift, in a hint of generosity, in surprising me with your understanding.
 Maintain your distance towards me but appear in front of me as someone that is concerned of my rights and I’ll try to serve you out of guilt, of morality, of gratefulness.